coderefinery/git-collaborative/guide.md

 ### Sessions which can be skipped if time is tight

-- The bare vs non-bare episode can be skipped over without any harm done
+- The bare vs non-bare episode can be skipped over without any harm done.
-- The hooks episode is typically skipped
+- The hooks episode is typically skipped.

 ### Typical pitfalls

-- The difference between pull and pull requests can be confusing, explain clearly that pull requests are a different mechanism specific to GitHub, GitLab...
+- The difference between pull and pull requests can be confusing, explain clearly that pull requests are a different mechanism specific to GitHub, GitLab, etc.
-- The behavior that additional commits to a branch from which a pull request has been created get appended to the pull request needs to be explained
+- The behavior that additional commits to a branch from which a pull request has been created get appended to the pull request needs to be explained.

 ### Centralized workflow exercise